 Eat healthy: Name a book you feel was good for you to read.

-Absolutely everyone should read Asking for It.
-It will completely change your life.
+Absolutely everyone should read Asking for It by Louise O’Neill/ It will completely change your life.
 For me, it was a really insightful (and absolutely terrifying) look into the small town mentality you can see when it comes to sexual assault and things like that.
 Don’t pretend if something like this happened to you, your whole town/school wouldn’t react in a similar way.

 Read more: Name a book you keep telling yourself to read but haven’t yet.

 I’ve heard such good things about Jonas Jonasson’s books.
 My Dad has read The Girl Who Saved the King of Sweden and he loved it.
-I’ve yet to bring my copy to Wales with me, but when I do I will probably devour it in a couple days.
+I’ve yet to pick it up, but when I do I will probably devour it in a couple days.
 At most.
 And then move onto King of Sweden.

 Quit smoking: Name a book you kept going back to even though you had finished it.